aws/copilot-cli/site/content/docs/developing/internal-albs.en.md

 !!!attention
     Currently, you must use a new Backend Service that has not yet been deployed.
 Very soon, you will be able to add internal load balancers to existing Backend Services!

+## Advanced Configuration

+### Subnet Placement
+You can specify exactly which private subnets your internal ALB is placed in.

+When you run `copilot env init`, use the [`--internal-alb-subnets`](../commands/env-init.en.md#what-are-the-flags) flag to pass in the IDs of the subnets in which you'd like the ALB to be placed.

-## Aliases, Health Checks, and More
+### Aliases, Health Checks, and More
 The `http` field for Backend Services has all the subfields and capabilities that Load Balanced Web Services's `http` field has.

 ``` yaml